Freight Loading and Unloading: 9 Tips and Tricks

-Your shipping specialist will likely be able to spot a shipment that requires a crane in order to unload and will let you know in time.
+Your Freightera shipping specialist will be able to spot a shipment that requires a crane in order to unload and they will let you know on time.
 Cranes, due to their specific nature, are charged as special services.

 9) Use Google maps

-Google Maps is Google’s free service that offers satellite imagery, aerial photographs and street view of the globe, including city maps.
+Google Maps is Google’s free mapping service that offers satellite imagery, aerial photographs, and street view of the globe, including city maps.

 If you enter your desired address or company name into google maps, you can see whether they have a dock or forklift most of the time.

 This will help you get an accurate quote the first time around and you will know whether any special services are required on time.

 Still, it is good to keep this option in mind if you’re looking to expand your shipping business.

 By this point, you should be fully informed about your shipment’s requirements and ready to ship.